HumanSignal/label-studio/docs/source/tags/video.md

 meta_description: Customize Label Studio with the Video tag for basic video annotation tasks for machine learning and data science projects.
 ---

-Video tag plays a simple video file.
+The `Video` tag plays a simple video file.
 Use for video annotation tasks such as classification and transcription.

-Use with the following data types: video
+Use with the following data types: video.

 ### Parameters
+<i> Table 1: Parameters used in `Video` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |